 When Does March Madness Start?

 The nickname of the NCAA tournament may suggest that it lasts the entire month of March, but the tournament does not actually start until the middle of the month.
-All of the teams will learn their tournament fate during the selection show on March 13.
-The opening round games starts March 15, 2016 in Dayton, Ohio.
+All of the teams will learn their tournament fate during the selection show on March 12.
+The opening round of games starts March 14, 2017, in Dayton, Ohio.

 How Long Does March Madness Last?